RudolfMan/blog_posts/2022/03-11-sql-case-ecto.md

   then: "Clearly Adult",
 )
 ```
-Which, is less readable than I wanted.
+Which is less readable than I wanted.
 However, if we had pairs of `when-then` wrapped into tuples or lists formatter would have left them on the same line:

 ```elixir
 sql_case(m.rating, [